4 key refining and chemical themes from Moscow

 What were the hot topics in Moscow?

 Our reflection over dozens of meetings and interactions surrounding the Russian refining and petrochemical industries are summarised below.
-This insight is available to clients in the report, "From Russia with Love: 4 key refining and chemical themes from Moscow”
+This insight is available to customers in the report, "From Russia with Love: 4 key refining and chemical themes from Moscow”

 1. Crude oil markets